juanjqh/tool-aurixflasher/README_2.txt

-This tool is part of Aurix Development Studio IDE V1.5.4 From Infineon
+This tool is part of Aurix Development Studio IDE V1.5.4 From Infineon https://www.infineon.com/cms/en/product/promopages/aurix-development-studio/

+This tool is used for testing purposes.